Noninvasive oxygen delivery and oxygen monitoring in the newborn

 Postresuscitation — Oxygen delivery devices used in the neonatal intensive care unit (NICU) and step down units include nasal cannula, nasal continuous positive airway pressure (nCPAP), nasal intermittent positive pressure ventilation (NIPPV), or endotracheal tube if the infant requires assisted ventilation.
 Typically, hoods and face masks are not initially used to deliver oxygen in the neonate.
 These devices should provide warmed and humidified gas that is delivered using a system in which the concentration can be regulated.
 The inspired oxygen concentration should be monitored with an oxygen analyzer, frequently or continuously if possible.

-Nasal cannula — A nasal cannula provides oxygen through two soft prongs that are inserted into the patient's anterior nares.
+Nasal cannula — A nasal cannula provides oxygen through two soft prongs that are inserted into the patient's anterior nares (picture 1).
 Both low- and high-flow oxygen delivery may be delivered by nasal cannula.
 Oxygen flows from the cannula into the patient's nasopharynx and mixes with room air entering from the infant's mouth and nose.
 Consequently, the concentration of oxygen that can be delivered by these methods vary depending upon factors such as the patient's respiratory rate, tidal volume, oxygen flow rate, and extent of mouth breathing.

 - Benaron DA, Benitz WE.
 Maximizing the stability of oxygen delivered via nasal cannula.
 Arch Pediatr Adolesc Med 1994; 148:294.